 5. Login to your account

 When you open NordVPN’s Windows app for the first time, the app will ask you to login into your account.
-Type in your email and password and then click Sign In to begin using the service.
+You'll do this in your browser.
+Type in your email and password and choose the option to launch the app.
+You'll switch back to the app, ready to begin using the service.

 6. Go to settings

-In the top right corner of NordVPN’s Windows app next to the minimize button, you’ll find the settings button.
+In the bottom left corner of NordVPN’s Windows app next to the minimize button, you’ll find a gear icon representing the settings button.
 Click on it to open the app’s settings.

 7. Enable the Internet Kill Switch